TUDelft-books/Hydrology/README.md

-# Some specific tips and tricks for the developers of this book
+# Some specific tips and tricks for the developers of this Hydrology book

+## branches
 In https://github.com/TUDelft-books/Hydrology/settings/environments/5729562228/edit one can find the settings of which branches to build
 Currently: